-Today’s focus on ass play is a bit different than you’re probably thinking though.
+Today’s focus on butt play is a bit different than you’re probably thinking though.

-Just take a quick walk down the street, and you’re bound to see dudes all over the place with an ass that’s flat as a board.
+Just take a quick walk down the street, and you’re bound to see dudes all over the place with a butt that’s flat as a board.
 This isn’t good, bros.

 I’m not saying that you need to build a butt that JLo would be proud of, but you should have something back there.

-It’s even worse when you’ve got a great upper body, and no ass at all.
-Then you just look fucking weird, and you’re screaming out to the world that you don’t even train legs.
+It’s even worse when you’ve got a great upper body, and no buttocks at all.
+Then you just look weird, and you’re screaming out to the world that you don’t even train legs.

 Here are 4 movements you can start incorporating to build a better backside.